Sarosim/photo-locations/README.md

 a confirmation modal pops up if someone wanted to delete a record from the database.
 It includes a hard coded password as well.
 _Note for the assessor: When testing the delete functionality, insert a test record first and delete that record for testing purposes, please. :)_

-_Although it's easy to figure out from the script what the password for deleting is, but - for yur convenience - it is: **'Delete'**_
+_Although it's easy to figure out from the script what the password for deleting is, but - for your convenience - it is: **'Delete'**_

 ![alt text](https://github.com/Sarosim/photo-locations/blob/master/documentation/design/modal.jpg "Delete confirmation modal")